How to Get Started Learning Online

 Interactive Live Classes

-With the Interactive Class membership you will receive access to all the On Demand contents and the Yoga & Pilates Live App described above in the On Demand section.
+With the In Person & Online Class membership you will receive access to all the On Demand contents and the Yoga & Pilates Live App described above in the On Demand section.

 Also, you will have access to the Live Interactive Yoga & Pilates classes on the timetable broadcast via Zoom every week.

-First, go to the Membership page select the Interactive Membership and enter your card details to create your unique membership.
+First, go to the Membership page select the In Person & Online Class membership and enter your card details to create your unique membership.

 When you find a class or course you want to join, you need to book on through the Online Class Booking page.